-- write the elector's name on the front of the Outer Envelope Local Elector (EC 78860) where his signature is to be written - to ensure the secrecy of the vote, help the elector to the voting screen if necessary - for an election, tell or show the elector the names of the candidates and their political affiliations; for a referendum, tell or show the elector the referendum question - mark the ballot as directed by the elector
+- write the elector's name on the front of the Outer Envelope Local Elector (EC 78860) where his signature is to be written - to ensure the secrecy of the vote, help the elector to the voting screen if necessary - tell or show the elector the names of the candidates and their political affiliations - mark the ballot as directed by the elector

-The election or referendum officer must then indicate that the elector was assisted by signing in the space provided on the back of the Outer Envelope.
-When assisting an elector in the office, there is no requirement for a witness; only the election or referendum officer section on the back of the envelope must be signed.
+The election officer must then indicate that the elector was assisted by signing the note on the back of the Outer Envelope.
+When assisting an elector in the office, there is no requirement for a witness; only the election officer section on the back of the envelope must be signed.